therealsphinx/support.balsamiq.com/content/sales/publicityrights.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Your EULA refers to the grant of publicity rights to Balsamiq.
-What does that mean?
-Can we change that?"
+title: "Your EULA Refers to the Grant of Publicity Rights to Balsamiq.
+What Does That Mean?
+Can We Change That?"
 menu:
   menusales:
     parent: sales